For the first time, scientists have identified a gene responsible for gray hair in humans.

 Second, forensic scientists could use genetics to construct visual profiles.
 For instance, they could analyze DNA evidence to determine that the person in question was a blue-eyed female with brown, curly hair that was beginning to turn gray.

 The new study stresses that the IRF4 gene is just one of many factors responsible for gray hair.
 In earlier research, a different team of scientists found that the BACE2 gene also plays a role.
 When BACE2 was inhibited, it caused a reduction in melanin production in mice, leading to depigmentation and gray hair.
-The researchers used an Agilent Bioanalyzer to control RNA sample integrity.
+The researchers used an Agilent Bioanalyzer system to control RNA sample integrity.

 For more information go to: